c-rutter/imabc/README.md

 ## Running the Code

-In the dev branch is an R script simple\_setup.R that goes through a basic example of the code but below will be a brief explanation of the components as well.
+In the dev directory is an R script simple\_setup.R that goes through a basic example of the code but below will be a brief explanation of the components as well.